Access to personal information

 - stating what information you would like as clearly and specifically as you can

-You can make a request by completing our online form or by e-mail/letter to us.
+You can make a request by completing our online form or by email or letter to us.

 If we are not sure what information you require we will contact you to help you make a valid request.